 Oli and Matt are equally prepared to challenge conventions: “The Arbourists offer couples a different way to express themselves at their weddings.
 Traditional arbours are laboriously set up and used for only an hour before being dismantled.
 We figured that if they were designed with a more modern sensibility, couples might want to keep them around as an installation piece into the evening – and make it a talking point that photographs like nothing else available anywhere.”

 Turning a lens on the digitisation of Australia’s small business economy, Paper to Pixels: The changing face of Australian small business captured the way in which people like Laura, Oli and Matt have transitioned to cloud based accounting.
-With Single Touch Payroll ensuring more frequent digital payroll reporting from July 1, countless small businesses will make the move to using online technology, some for the first time.
+With Single Touch Payroll requiring frequent digital payroll reporting to the ATO, countless small businesses will move to using digital technology, some for the first time.
 Those that have already transitioned to digital systems say it has revolutionised the way they operate.

 Creating the time to be creative